Military history of France during World War II: French State Air Force (1940–1944)

+The Vichy French Air Force (Armée de l'air de Vichy).

 Legion of French Volunteers

 French Legion of Fighters

 The French Legion of Fighters (Légion française des combattants) was the French State's first paramilitary force, created on 29 August 1940 by Xavier Vallat.

 On 19 November 1941, the force changed its name to French Legion of Fighters and Volunteers of the National Revolution (Légion française des combattants et des volontaires de la Révolution nationale).
 The National Revolution was the French State's official ideology.

 Legion of French Volunteers against Bolshevism

 The Legion of French Volunteers Against Bolshevism (Légion des volontaires français contre le bolchévisme, or LVF) was a unit of the Wehrmacht army recruited from French collaborationist movements for the German invasion of the Soviet Union in July 1941.
 Officially designated the 638th Infantry Regiment (Infanterieregiment 638), it was one of a number of units formed at the same time in other parts of German-occupied Western Europe.

 The Legion began as part of a coalition of far-right political factions including Marcel Déat's National Popular Rally, Jacques Doriot's French Popular Party, Eugène Deloncle's Social Revolutionary Movement, and Pierre Costantini's French League, which explicitly supported Nazi ideology and collaborated with Nazi Germany.
 By contrast, the conservative and authoritarian Vichy regime considered itself neutral and was more ambivalent about its dependence on Germany.
 However, the Vichy regime tolerated the LVF and gave it some endorsement.